cs50/cs50.readthedocs.io/library/python.rst

 .. function:: cs50.SQL.execute(sql, *args, **kwargs)

-    :param sql: a :type:`str` that represents a single SQL statement, possibly with placeholders, with or without a trailing semicolon
+    :param sql: a :py:class:`str` that represents a single SQL statement, possibly with placeholders, with or without a trailing semicolon
     :param *args: zero or more positional arguments with which any placeholders should be substituted
     :param **kwargs: zero or more named arguments with which any placeholders should be substituted

-    :returns: for SELECTs, a :type:`list` of :type:`dict` objects, each of which represents a row in the result set; for INSERTs, the primary key of a newly inserted row (or None if none); for UPDATEs, the number of rows updated; for DELETEs, the number of rows deleted; for CREATEs, `True` on success; on error, a `RuntimeError` is raised
+    :returns: for SELECTs, a :py:class:`list` of :py:class:`dict` objects, each of which represents a row in the result set; for INSERTs, the primary key of a newly inserted row (or None if none); for UPDATEs, the number of rows updated; for DELETEs, the number of rows deleted; for CREATEs, `True` on success; on error, a `RuntimeError` is raised

    Example usage::

        db = cs50.SQL("sqlite:///file.db")

        db.execute("SELECT * FROM foo")